digitalearthpacific/data-access/README.md

 - Click on the STAC API Browser result item and page with plugin information will show up.
 - Click the Install Plugin button at the bottom of the dialog to install the plugin.

-After launching the from the menu **STAC API Browser Plugin > Open STAC API Browser** register the following connection to access DEP projects.
+After launching the from the menu **STAC API Browser Plugin > Open STAC API Browser** register the following connection to access DEP products.

 ```
 Name : DEP STAC API